 A. HUD Approval Requested (New Activities)

 Proposed New Activity Summary:

-In pursuit of these goals, the HACP will continue Moving To Work (MTW) activities initiated in prior years, and is not proposing any new activities for FY 2020.
+In pursuit of the HACP organizational goals, the Agency will continue the Moving To Work (MTW) activities initiated in prior years, and is not proposing any new activities for FY 2020.